Biblioklept/biblioklept.github.io/guides/fnv-modules/README.md

 ### Inject And Interact

+Animations that make the game more "immersive", playing eating, drinking, interaction, and drug animations in first person.

+#### Creating a Separator in MO2.

 1. Right-click the empty space in the left pane of MO2 and select **Create separator**.
 2. Name the separator **Inject and Interaction Animations**.

+#### Mods

 1. [B42 Loot - Animated Physical Item Pickup](https://www.nexusmods.com/newvegas/mods/82369)
 	- Main Files - B42 Loot